 Dear Bruins,

-Luskin has outstanding faculty who aim to teach you skills that will help you make a difference in your community, halfway across the world, or anywhere in between.
-If you are looking to learn how to identify and analyze policy problems and evaluate their potential solutions, this is the place to be – enroll in our courses and join our major in Public Affairs!
+Luskin has outstanding faculty who aim to teach you skills that will help you make a difference in your neighborhood, city, state, country or elsewhere on the globe.
+If you are looking to learn how to identify and analyze policy problems and evaluate their potential solutions then enroll in our courses and join our major in Public Affairs!

-Public Affairs is a relatively new UCLA major that provides a rigorous, multidisciplinary foundation in the social sciences.
+In June of this year, I had the amazing opportunity to help lead the fourth commencement of our Public Affairs majors.
+For several years now, our majors have been building a rigorous, multidisciplinary foundation in the social sciences.
 The required coursework covers theories from economics, political science, psychology, and sociology; statistical and qualitative methods; and skills in data analysis, policy analysis, and communication.
-Students can focus their upper-division elective coursework on topics of particular interest to them, such as homelessness, immigration, criminal justice, the environment, education, and health.
+Students can focus their upper-division elective coursework on topics of particular interest to them, such as homelessness, immigration, criminal justice, the environment, education, transportation, or health.
 Students and faculty combine many of these skills and interests with a commitment to social and racial justice.
 We aim to prepare students to contribute effectively to a wide range of professions in the public and private sectors right after college, and to excel in the very best graduate and professional schools.

 The professors who teach Public Affairs courses come from a wide range of academic disciplines and the three departments—Public Policy, Social Welfare, and Urban Planning—that make up the UCLA Luskin School of Public Affairs.
 These professors are nationally and internationally renowned scholars in areas such as poverty and inequality, housing and homelessness, immigration, urban design and development, international development, transportation, climate change, environmental justice, child development and welfare, aging, health care and health policy, juvenile and criminal justice, and education policy.